-AV Latency.com helps reviewers accurately report audio/video latency, input lag, and lip sync error of consumer electronics.
+AV Latency.com helps reviewers accurately report audio/video latency, AV sync error, and input lag of consumer electronics.

 Introduction

-There are many reasons that a user of consumer electronics may experience a delay, or lag, between their physical input and the resulting sound and light output.
+When using consumer electronics there is sometimes a delay, or lag, between physical input and the resulting sound and light output.
 In the case of a video game console, most of this latency is entirely outside of the consumer’s control and only the “sink device” latency can be reduced through choice of display or sound system.
 This sink device latency is the focus of this website, rather than the source device or transport interface.

 Video latency definitions on this website apply to consumer electronics technologies with raster scanning (or similar) video transport interfaces that are commonly used for home entertainment, video games, computer workstations, and esports.
 Professional technologies, such as those for music production or live performance, are not the focus of this website, but some of the terminology and test methods may still be useful.